Elderberry Syrup, one of nature's greatest gifts when it comes to cold and flu season!

 This syrup can be taken daily during cold and flu season by adults and children alike.
 Adults can take anywhere from 2-3 teaspoons twice daily and children can take 1 tsp twice daily.

-I hope this tasty syrup gets you through cold and flu season very healthfully!
+I hope this tasty syrup gets you through all the crazy going on out there!